WhyRFoundation/foundation/webinars.md

 # Webinars

+* 2021-01-14 Why using R for analysis of the human microbiome is a good idea
+* 2021-01-07 Innovative open-source approaches to automating research data management: Integrating Rshiny and REDCap
 * 2020-10-17 JuliaR: combining Julia and R utilities and workflows to solve problems
 * 2020-10-12 R at Microsoft
 * 2020-03-12 Clean up your data screening process with _reporteR_